r-oman-G/r-oman-G/README.md

 # Hi there 👋 I'm Roman
-🇷🇺 I live in Saint-Petersburg and Moscow, Russia.

 📱 I'm a Mobile(flutter and android) developer at Ozon.

 🤖 Most of the time I'm writing on Flutter.
-Sometimes Android.
+Sometimes Android and IOS.

 🚀 I make my closed pet-projects.
 They help me grow professionally all my life.